socialray/makahiki-ktuh/doc/index.rst

   * The ability to extend the framework with new modules to support sustainable resource challenges such as water, food, and waste in addition to energy.
   * The use of HTML5/CSS3 "responsive" design techniques for support of laptop, tablet, and smart phone interfaces.
+  * Real-time game analytics to help assess the impact of game mechanics during challenges.
+  * A-B testing to support research evaluation of components by deploying alternative versions to subsets of the population.

 Related Projects
 ----------------